Gametrics/standards/grc.md

 **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@RFC2119].

+## Availability & Updates

+The latest version document will always be hosted at https://gamerepair.codes.

+To propose changes, please submit a pull request at https://github.com/Karunamon/grc

 ## Versioning
 The GRC follows semantic versioning.
 Minor changes such as additions to company codes **MAY** be published as a point release (ex: 1.1).
 Any backwards-incompatible changes, such as changing the format or ordering of a field, will require bumping the major version number.